-- Visited the University of Sheffield for a taster day (29th January). - Attended the Northwest UCAS Discovery Day (6th March). - Had opportunity to apply for a place on numerous summer schools. - Engaged in I:I meetings with Amy Marshall, our careers advisor (ongoing). - Been encouraged to attend Spotlight Masterclasses. - Been encouraged to engage in the super curricular programme. - Have organised summer work experience placements.
+- Visited the University of Sheffield for a taster day (28th January). - Attended the Northwest UCAS Discovery Day (5th March). - Had opportunity to apply for a place on numerous summer schools. - Engaged in 1:1 meetings with Amy Marshall, our careers advisor (ongoing). - Been encouraged to engage in Spotlight Masterclasses and the super curricular programme - Have organised summer work experience placements.